Barium: barium diiodide dihydrate

-The barium in barium diiodide dihydrate formally is in the oxidation state 2.
+The oxidation number of barium in barium diiodide dihydrate is 2.

 - Hill system formula: Ba1H4I2O2